Smoke & Carbon Monoxide Detectors

 Smoke alarms and carbon monoxide (CO) detectors warn you of danger in your home, so that you can get out as soon as possible.
 Studies show that more than 60 percent of deadly U.S. fires occur in homes that do not have smoke alarms installed or have alarms that do not function properly (because of missing batteries, dead batteries, or connection issues).
 According to the National Fire Protection Association (NFPA), 40 percent of U.S. residential fire deaths result from fires in homes with no smoke alarms, while 23 percent occurred in homes without working smoke alarms.

-smart smoke alarm or CO detector will alert you to danger from smoke, fire, or a malfunctioning appliance even when you’re not home.
+A smart smoke alarm or CO detector will alert you to danger from smoke, fire, or a malfunctioning appliance even when you’re not home.
 Because of this, they can not only save your life, they can also protect your home -most likely your single biggest financial investment.

 Smoke Detectors: Placement & Interconnection